 - 3.12 TTLP has a diverse portfolio that has grown organically.
 A key principle of the Investment Strategy is to provide strategic direction across the portfolio mix, encouraging investment in sectors and assets with medium to long-term growth while supporting the rationalisation of areas with poor performance and / or management issues.
 This strategy not only seeks to increase the gross income of the portfolio but also the cost efficiency through a higher operating margin. - 3.13 The Commercial Office Portfolio is identified in the TTLP Investment Strategy and Business Plan as key to achieving TTLP's medium-term goals.
 By developing a portfolio of best-in-class offices that will be retained for income, TTLP will diversify and improve the ESG credentials of its portfolio and associated dividend.
-It will create new 21st-century offices that achieve the highest sustainability performance, both leading the market and modelling the working environment that will be required to attract people into city centres in a post-pandemic world.
+It will create a new standard for offices achieving the highest sustainability performance, both leading the market and modelling the working environment that will be required to attract people into city centres in a post-pandemic world. - 3.14 TTLP's current asset portfolio includes 100,000 sq ft of offices generating £5m a year.
+In line with the 'flight to quality' among London office occupiers, the Investment Strategy advocates a focus on market-leading, purpose-built office space located near transport nodes, which makes the most of the stations and their environs and drive London's future growth and transport ridership with new capacity. - 3.15 The core elements of the commercial office strategy for TTLP include: - (a) rationalise / exit existing secondary office portfolio with high vacancy rates and significant capex requirement; - (b) invest in joint venture to create a portfolio of core, high-quality central-London assets at transport nodes; - (c) produce a recurring, growing rental income stream to TTLP; - (d) increase and improve TTLP's investments in the London office market to bring it in line with the TTLP Investment Strategy and Business Plan; - (e) significantly improve TTLP's value weighted sustainability performance by developing best in class offices using the Sustainable Development Framework and Mayoral policy (London Plan) on environmental and design standards; - (f) utilise and promote Modern Methods of Construction (MMC) in accordance with TTLP's wider commitments; - (g) maintain and promote exemplar health and safety both in its construction and development phases; and - (h) provide opportunities for skills and apprentices.

-- 3.14 TTLP's current asset portfolio includes 100,000 sq ft of offices generating £5m a year.
-In line with the 'flight to quality' among London office occupiers, the Investment Strategy advocates a focus on market-leading, purpose-built office space located near transport nodes, which makes the most of the stations and their environs and drive London's future growth and transport ridership with new capacity.
-The strategy also recognises the potential to convert existing secondary office buildings to more modern flexible workspace. - 3.15 The core elements of the commercial office strategy for TTLP include: - (a) rationalise / exit existing secondary office portfolio with high vacancy rates and significant capex requirement; - (b) consider scope to convert well-located existing office assets, smaller in size and floorplate, to flexible workspace; - (c) invest in joint venture to create a portfolio of core, high-quality central-London assets at transport nodes; - (d) produce a recurring, growing rental income stream to TTLP; - (e) increase and improve TTLP's investments in the London office market to bring it in line with the TTLP Investment Strategy and Business Plan. - (f) significantly improve TTLP's value weighted sustainability performance by developing best in class offices using the Sustainable Development Framework and Mayoral policy (London Plan) on environmental and design standards; - (g) utilise and promote Modern Methods of Construction (MMC) in accordance with TTLP's wider commitments; - (h) maintain and promote exemplar health and safety both in its construction and development phases; and - (i) provide opportunities for skills and apprentices in line with Mayoral, TfL and TTLP policies. - 3.16 The proposed commercial office portfolio joint venture will create commercial revenue and capital from developments that contain a significant commercialoffice component. - 3.17 It is important for joint venture longevity that the joint venture has the flexibility to trade its investments and recycle its capital into higher performing assets to retain high-quality returns.
+- 3.16 The proposed commercial office portfolio joint venture will create commercial revenue and capital from developments that contain a significant commercial office component. - 3.17 It is important for joint venture longevity that the joint venture has the flexibility to trade its investments and recycle its capital into higher performing assets to retain high-quality returns.
 This includes investing in new assets for development.
-This will mitigate potential risks such as falling income growth and asset value as the buildings age in the long-term. - 3.18 Future iterations of the TTLP Business Plan, including the paper scheduled for the Committee on 23 March 2023, will include recommendations for commercial office investments that will involve our investment in this joint venture.
+This will mitigate potential risks such as falling income growth and asset value as the buildings age in the long-term. - 3.18 Future iterations of the TTLP Business Plan, including the paper scheduled for the meeting of the Committee on 23 March 2023, will include recommendations for commercial office investments that will involve our investment in this joint venture.